BAT-LZ Out of Hell: Experiments

 Table~\ref{tab:colls} shows the main characteristics of the collections chosen.
 We included two versioned software repositories ({\tt coreutils} and {\tt kernel}, where the versioning has a tree structure), two versioned documents ({\tt einstein} and {\tt leaders}, where the versioning has a linear structure), and two biological sequence collections ({\tt para} and {\tt influenza}, where all the sequences are pairwise similar).
 The average phrase length is in the range 160--365 and the maximum chain length of a symbol is in the range 38--70.
 The exception is {\tt einstein}, which is extremely compressible and also has a very large $c$ value.

+As a point of comparison, the table also includes the grammar size and height obtained with a balanced version of RePair \cite{LM00}.\footnote{From {\tt www.dcc.uchile.cl/gnavarro/software/repair.tgz}, directory {\tt bal/}.} We modified the RePair grammar so as to remove the nonterminals that are referenced only once, inserting their right-hand side in that unique referencing place.
+The maximum grammar height is comparable with $c$ as a measure of access cost in the grammar-compressed text.
+We can see that the height is considerably smaller than $c$, for the price of a weaker compression method.

-Figure~\ref{fig:plot} shows how the quotient between the number of phrases generated by the \BLZ\ parsers and by the optimal number of LZ phrases evolves as we allow longer chains.
+Fig.~\ref{fig:plot} shows how the quotient between the number of phrases generated by the \BLZ\ parsers and by the optimal number of LZ phrases evolves as we allow longer chains.
 It can be seen that our Greedy \BLZ\ parser sharply outperforms the baselines in terms of compression performance.
 Our Greedy parser is, in turn, outperformed by Minmax, and Minmax is outperformed by our Greedier parser.
 The last one reaches a number of phrases that is only 1\% over the optimal for $c$ as low as 20--30, which is 0.7--1.1 times $\log_2 n$.
-The only exception among the datasets is {\tt einstein}, which features a huge maximum $c$ value of $1{,}736$ and whose (extremely low) $z$ value is approached only with $c$ values near 700 using our \BLZ\ parsers.
-Figure~\ref{fig:greedier} (left) zooms in the area where Greedier \BLZ\ reaches less than 10\% extra space on top of standard LZ (excluding {\tt einstein}).